 Veterans seeking disability compensation for more than one service-connected condition may be required to attend a separate C&P exam for each disability.

 When and why does the VA order a C&P exam?

-After a veteran files a disability claim, the VA orders a compensation and pension examination to assess the severity of the veteran’s condition.
+After a Veteran files a disability claim, the VA orders a compensation and pension examination to assess the severity of the Veteran’s condition.
 Medical notes and documentation from the exam are determinate factors to help make a claim decision.
-These exams are part of the VA’s duty to assist veterans in obtaining evidence to support their disability claim.
+In other words, these exams are part of the VA’s duty to assist Veterans in obtaining evidence to support their disability claim.

 Who performs the exam?

-For the most part, VA medical professionals conduct these exams.
+For the most part, VA medical professionals will conduct the exams.
 Sometimes, the VA will contract a third-party medical professional to conduct an exam.

 During the C&P Exam